 There’s nothing new about fake news and conspiracy theories.
-Though it’s odd Londoners should have been so quick to suspect that the Spanish panic of August 1599 was an exercise to impress the Earl of Essex.
+Though it’s odd Londoners should have been so quick to suspect that the Spanish panic of August 1599 was a military exercise to impress the Earl of Essex.

 Essex also pointed out that he already had trouble retaining his voluntary gentlemen-soldiers.
 Once they saw how Southampton was treated they’d be even more likely to pack up and go home.